smaranjitghose/streamlit_course/Module 2/Module 2.md

 In this post, I’ll walk you through how I created a simple blog page using Streamlit’s `st.markdown()` feature.
 """)

+st.header("Why Streamlit for Blogging?") st.markdown("""
+- 🖥️ Easy to set up, no heavy frameworks
+- 🎨 Supports Markdown for clean formatting
+- 📊 Can embed charts, dataframes, and even interactive apps
+- ☁️ Easy deployment using Streamlit Cloud
+""")

+st.header("Code Example")
+st.code("""
+import streamlit as st

+st.title("My Blog Page")
+st.markdown("Hello, this is my blog written in **Markdown**")
+""", language="python")

+st.header("Conclusion")
+st.markdown("""
+With just a few lines of code, you can turn Streamlit into a **lightweight blogging platform**.
+Next, I’ll explore how to add multiple posts and a navigation sidebar. 🚀
+""")

+st.markdown("---")
+st.info("💡 Tip: You can use `st.image()` and `st.video()` to make posts more engaging.")

 ```

 This is a blog post about Streamlit!
 It's a great way to build interactive web apps using Python.